 Equitas > COVID-19: The Safety of All

-COVID-19 does not put an end to the unchecked human rights violations around the world; it only exacerbates the situation of many groups that were vulnerable before the pandemic, including women, children and young people, those in precarious situations or who are in need of special access to health services, Black people, Indigenous people, and People of Color.
+The COVID-19 pandemic did not put an end to the unchecked human rights violations taking place around the world; it only exacerbates the situation of many groups that were vulnerable before the pandemic, including women, children and young people, those in precarious situations or who are in need of special access to health services, Black people, Indigenous people, and People of Color.